ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*February 2028 - Macro Creator Phase*
+*Week 2, February 2028 - Macro Creator Phase*